Two persons of interest in recent Wagoner homicide; no arrests made

 Neighbors apparently didn't hear a thing, and there is no evidence of forced entry.

-Police recovered two guns from the home, neither of which were outfitted with silencers.
-Blair said he couldn't speculate as to whether either of the firearms could have been the homicide weapon.
+Police recovered two guns from the home, neither of which was outfitted with a silencer.
+Blair said he couldn't speculate as to whether either of the guns could have been the homicide weapon.

 The attack does not appear random, and the community, though made "uneasy" by the first homicide in the city in about five years, is considered safe, Blair said.

-The Muscogee (Creek) Nation has been assisting the department in the investigation, for Arthur's nephew is a tribal citizen, Blair said.
+The Muscogee (Creek) Nation has been assisting the Police Department in the investigation, as Arthur's nephew is a tribal citizen, Blair said.

 The investigation is ongoing.